 Want Help Setting a Goal?

-Check out this blog of mine on the importance of setting goals, which includes a handy goal-setting tool.
-The questions you will be asked are the same questions I ask during my one-on-one consultations – so I know they work to guide you towards meeting your sleep training goals.
+Check out this blog of mine on the importance of setting goals.
+It includes a handy goal-setting tool.
+The questions you will be asked are the same questions I ask during my one-on-one consultations.
+So I know they work to guide you towards meeting your sleep training goals.

 Together we can do this!